Wolverine

 For more info on classifications visit www.iucnredlist.org

-There are three wolverines here at Highland Wildlife Park - our females Tina and Astrid and male, Trotyl, who joined us in 2023.
+There are three wolverines here at Highland Wildlife Park.
+There are two females, Tina and Astrid, and male Trotyl, who joined us in 2023.

 Population